 This trial balance will differ from the first as it includes all the adjustments.

-It is then good practice to check it through again and see if further adjusting entries are required.
+It is then good practice to check it again and see if further adjusting entries are required.

 If there are any adjustments, a closing trial balance is created.